adam-rms/website/docs/user-guide/business/business-utilities.md

 ![New Location](/img/tutorial/businesses/utilities-locations-new.png "New Location popup") *Adding a new location*

-Each location has an AdamRMS barcode that is used by the [AdamRMS App](./../app/adam-rms-app).
+Each location has an AdamRMS barcode that is used to associate an asset with a location by scanning both.
 These can be printed to place in the location or accessed from the website to assign assets to a location.